zeroclipboard/zeroclipboard/README.md

 This library is fully compatible with Flash Player 10, which requires that the clipboard copy operation be initiated by a user click event inside the Flash movie.
 This is achieved by automatically floating the invisible movie on top of a DOM element of your choice.
 Standard mouse events are even propagated out to your DOM element, so you can still have rollover and mouse down effects.

-See the Instructions Wiki for instructions on how to use the library on your site.
+See the [Instructions](./docs/instructions.md) for instructions on how to use the library on your site.

-Here is a working Test Page where you can try out ZeroClipboard in your browser.

-Here is another test page showing how you can use the same ZeroClipboard object to handle multiple elements of the same size. (jQuery is also used in this example.)

 ### Zero Clipboard Does Not Work From Local Disk